abcnorio/mixedmethod-rcode/README.md

 - **Bayes** = Bayesian statistics
 - **BayesFactors** = subtopic
 - **dependence-on-N-sim** = topic discussed, here the dependence of the Bayes Factor from the sample size N by using simulation to demonstrate this relationship
-- **helpfuncs** [optional] = general term used for functions used in the scripts (in most cases the non-helpfuncs.r files do not contain any R-functions)
+- **helpfuncs** [optional] = general term used for functions used in the scripts (in most cases the non-helpfuncs.r files do not contain any R functions)
 - **ptall_generalfuncs** = collection of functions of general usage and not (just) data set specific

 Some rare files do not follow that filename pattern: